AbhiAgarwal/gallatin/Classes/Global Noodles/Class6/README.md

 6. Add cooked tatsoi on a plate.
 Put dumplings on the plate, and sprinkle scallion garnish.

 This was a fun experimentation!
 Had a lot of fun experimenting and the end-product was awesome.

+### Class notes

+- research q: how do people sit around the table in different cultures.
+- decolonizing understanding? how do we begin decolonizing our understanding.
+    - indigenous critique of high/low binaries
+    - human/nature separation
+    - mind/body
+    - higher human senses / lower human senses
+    - sight, hearing / taste, smell, touch
+    - arts - culture / crafts - folk
+    - modernity / traditional
+        - nyc has difficulties in cultures since jewish/italian cultures don't want to lose traditions to modernity.
+    - center / periphery
+    - high brow / low brow
+    - classical / folk arts
+    - cuisine / foodways
+        - italian food was not a cuisine. there exist high & low binaries.
+    - relax / fast life3
+    - what would you add?
+- making food / recipes is not popular in the high-culture, but in low-culture. making its way into middle-class-culture.

+- foods
+    -